OpenEnergyPlatform/academy/docs/tutorials/99_other/beginners_guide.md

     - The API token is necessary to make authenticated requests to the API.

-    - After you logged into the OEP, click the member icon at the upper right corner of the page
+    - After you logged into the OEP, click the member icon in the upper right corner of the page

     - You can find your API-Token under **Your Security Information** by clicking on **Show token:**